davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post.md

 - anyway,  this is really just the tip of the iceberg - almost all high frequency words have strong trends across the narrative. the 30 most frequent words in English:
 - [30 most frequent]
-- in particular - in the next few days I'll circle back to conjunctions, pronouns, and the different tenses of the verb "to be," all of which are sort of bizarre.
+- in particular - conjunctions, pronouns, and the different tenses of the verb "to be" are all sort of bizarre.